cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - R_i, the commitment for the ith signer, computed from the signer
   - R, the group commitment
   - msg, the message to be signed
-  - L, a set containing identifiers for each signer, similarly of length NUM_SIGNERS (sent by the Coordinator).
+  - participant_list, a set containing identifiers for each signer, similarly of length NUM_SIGNERS (sent by the Coordinator).

   Outputs: 1 if the signature share is valid, and 0 otherwise

-  def frost_verify_signature_share(index, PK, PK_i, z_i, R_i, R, msg, L):
+  def verify_signature_share(index, PK, PK_i, z_i, R_i, R, msg, participant_list):
     msg_hash = H3(msg)
     group_comm_enc = G.SerializeElement(R)
     group_public_key_enc = G.SerializeElement(group_public_key)